V4N1LLA-1CE/dev-space/README.md

 # DEVSPACE

-A comprehensive all-in-one platform for developers to post discussions, blogs, showcase profiles, and seek for jobs.
+A comprehensive all-in-one platform for developers to post qestions, showcase profiles, and seek for jobs.
 (A combination of Reddit, StackOverflow, and LinkedIn)

 This project is currently a work in progress.
 I created this project as an upgrade to my previous project [dev-sphere](https://github.com/V4N1LLA-1CE/dev-sphere) in order to dive deeper into reactjs & nextjs.